mano3-1/DeepReinforcementLearning/DQN/readme.md

 4. space_invaders.py : Training loop for space inavders

 # Details :
 DQN is a deep reinforcement learning algorithm which was a breakthrough by open AI.
-This repository solely aims to implement the DQN for multiple games in pytorch.
+This section solely aims to implement the DQN for multiple games in pytorch.

+DQN overcomes unstable learning by mainly 4 techniques.
+  *Experience Replay
+  *Target Network
+  *Clipping Rewards
+  *Skipping Frames